jonathan-fielding/robot-on-mars/README.md

 ## Setup

-To setup `example-cli` you will need to:
+To setup `robot-on-mars` you will need to:

 1 - clone https://github.com/jonathan-fielding/typescript-cli-template.git